mqhaji/VTHacks/README.md

 |Benefits Listed|Ommitting Benefits|

 ### _What makes our project standout_
+a lot of people just started using chatpgt
 - [x] we have this
 - [x] we have this
 - [x] and